Today we are going to talk about the best overall drone for aerial videography

-Currently, the DJI Inspire 2 is the best overall drone for aerial cinematography.
-With an excellent camera and recording options, you also have a fast drone to capture shots that other drones are just not capable of.
-You also have the ability to separate the pilot flying the drone from the camera operator.
-DJI holds 80% of the drone market so quality-wise, you have the best right here.Let’s get into some of the specs.
+Well here it is the DJI Inspire 2.
+Currently right now today this is the best overall drone for aerial cinematography.
+Not only do you have an excellent camera and recording options, you have a really fast drone that is going to be able to capture shots that other drones just are not going to be able to do, that along with the ability to separate the pilot flying from the camera operator, and the fact that this is a DJI product who holds about 80 percent of the drone market makes it the best choice as of today.
+But let’s get into some of the specs

-You have two camera options for the Inspire 2: the X4S and the X5S.
+You have two camera options for the inspire 2 the X4S and the X5S.
 The X4S has a 1 inch 20-megapixel sensor while the X5S has a 20.8-megapixel micro four thirds sensor.
-Between the 2, our advice is to get the X5S.
-If you ever decide to go for the Cinema DNG or ProRes option, those are only available on the X5S model.
+We say there are two options but there is really only 1 option.
+You need to get the X5S, the reason being is that if you ever decide to go for the Cinema DNG or ProRes option those are only available on the X5S model.
 They will not work with the X4S.

-Aside from being able to record in 5.2K, the other biggest advantage the Inspire 2 has is the ability to separate the pilot flying the drone and the camera operator by purchasing a second controller.
-With the all new FPV camera, the pilot now has the ability to see where he is flying at all times regardless of where the X5S camera is facing.
-This makes it a much safer drone to fly while allowing smooth cinematic shots from the camera operator.
-If we have one complaint about the Inspire 2, it is that the quality of the FPV camera needs to improve.
-Hopefully on the Inspire 3, it will be fixed.
+Besides being able to record in 5.2K the other biggest advantage the Inspire 2 has is the ability to separate the pilot flying the drone and the camera operator by purchasing a second controller.
+With the all new FPV camera the pilot now has the ability to see where he is flying at all times regardless of where the X5S camera is facing.
+Making it a much safer drone to fly while allowing smooth cinematic shots from the camera operator.
+If there is one complaint about the inspire 2 I have is that the quality of the FPV camera needs to improve.
+Hopefully on the inspire 3 they will fix that.

-Because the data transfer is so fast, even the fastest SD cards are not able to keep up with amount of data being recorded.
-Therefore, DJI has incorporated on-board hard drives that are able to capture the high-rate data.
-How fast could it really be?
-We're sure you’re asking.
-Well, if you are recording at 5.2K Cinema DNG and using the 480GB hard drive which is the largest hard drive DJI sells currently, it will be full in 16 minutes.
-We did the math and for every minute of footage, you take up 30GB of data and every two seconds, 1GB of space.
+Besides having a high end professional camera mounted on a heavy lifting drone the only way to get real cinematic quality footage is with the Cinema DNG or ProResoption on the inspire 2.
+It’s going to give the you the best footage possible, but that does come with some catches.
+Because the data transfer is so fast even the fastest SD cards are not able to keep up with amount of data being recorded.
+Therefore, DJI has incorporated on board hard drives that are able to capture the high rate data.
+How fast could it really be I’m sure you’re asking.
+Well if you are recording at 5.2K Cinema DNG the 480GB hard, the largest hard drive DJI sells currently it will be full in 16 minutes.
+I did the math and for every minute of footage you take up 30GB of data and every two seconds 1GB of space.
 And the hard drives are not cheap.
 The 480 GB hard drive is 1,049 USD.
-We hope that DJI will come with more pocket-friendly options for all users.
-Sure, you pay the price for quality but not everybody can shell out benjamins in a snap.
+To have the best you have to pay.

-This is no doubt in our mind that the Inspire 2 is the best overall drone for aerial videography.
+This is no doubt that the Inspire 2 is the best overall drone for aerial videography.
 Nothing out there currently can give you such high-quality footage, with a decent price point and the safety that DJI brings to the game.
-You can take it a step further with a few more dollars but we know that's how it is now for the drone technology available.